-While Labour and Conservative parties talk about the value of parental choice in education, other countries are actively encouraging it.
-“All state schools could become independant." say’s the reports author, former Fabian society research chief Stephen Pollard.
-Examples are given where the public funding private provision model is successsfully being used.
-In America the charter schools, which have been set up by local parents recieve tax funding, are non selective and are exempt from much of the regulation on state schools.
-New Zealand has copied the charter school model replacing the old district bureaucracies with new boards of trustees for each school and abolished zoning.
-82% of New Zealanders now claim to be satisfied with their children’s education.
-97% of low income families are satisfied.
+While both Labour and Conservative parties talk about the value of parental choice in education, other countries are actively encouraging it.
+“All state schools could become independent.” says the reports author, former Fabian society research chief Stephen Pollard.
+Examples are given where the public funding private provision model is successfully being used.
+In America charter schools, which have been set up by local parents receive tax funding, are non selective and are exempt from much of the regulation imposed on state schools.
+New Zealand has copied the charter school model, replacing the old district bureaucracies with new boards of trustees for each school and has abolished zoning.
+82% of New Zealanders now claim to be satisfied with their children’s education, and 97% of low income families being satisfied.
 Equality and educational standards would both rise if the government stopped running schools and paid others to do it instead.